fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 **1. Dataset : Single Module**

-Select the single module option if all the records to be rendered are in a single record of a certain field of the module.
+Select the "Single Module" option if all the records to be rendered are in a single record of a certain field of the module.

 ![](./media/custom-module.png)